 You Trust Their Work

 Any time that you sign up for a home renovation, you want to be certain that you trust the work of the group.
 Building this sense of trust is very important because it will help you to feel confident in spending the money.
 Home renovations are expensive, so you should feel good about your decision to pay the price of the bid that you receive from that group.
-When you trust them, you will know that they are worth the price, so you won’t need any other bids to compare.
+When you trust them, you will know that they are worth the price, so you won’t need any other bidding opportunities to compare.

 Looking through a portfolio can also help you to trust in their work.
 Seeing what a team is capable of can really help you to see their role in your home transformation, particularly if they have a variety of styles, which can be an indication of expertise.
 Of course, if you know they have already done a renovation like the one you want, that can definitely help you to feel great about the process.